in2code-de/lux/Documentation/Technical/Campaigns/Workflows.md

                 }
             }

+            # If lead visits a defined news
+            410 {
+                # Title to show in workflow backend module
+                title = LLL:EXT:luxenterprise/Resources/Private/Language/locallang_db.xlf:trigger.newsvisit

+                # Classname for implementation of the trigger itself
+                className = In2code\Luxenterprise\Domain\Trigger\NewsVisitTrigger

+                # Templatefile for implementation of the form in workflow module
+                templateFile = EXT:luxenterprise/Resources/Private/Templates/Workflow/Trigger/NewsVisit.html

+                # Additional configuration
+                configuration {
+                    # Any configuration - available as array in Template File and Trigger class for some own magic
+                }
+            }

             # If lead enters a page or downloads an asset with a relation to a lux category
-            410 {
+            420 {
                 # Title to show in workflow backend module
                 title = LLL:EXT:luxenterprise/Resources/Private/Language/locallang_db.xlf:trigger.category